ReneRautenbach/Lumen-RESTfulAPI/README.md

-# Lumen PHP RESTful API for managing Beer
+e# Lumen PHP RESTful API for managing Beer

 The Lumen RESTful JSON API is a simple, JSON-backed interface that allows a registered user to add and review beers.